Guide to Using Web Highlights for Online Text & Notes

 Boost your productivity with Web Highlights.
 With the pdf & web highlighter, you can highlight on the internet just like you do it in books.

-Three years ago I started developing the Web Highlights Chrome Extension.
-Back then I consumed many articles on the web but couldn’t structure them.
+A few years ago I started developing the Web Highlights browser extension.
+Back then I consumed many articles on the web but couldn't structure them.
 I often struggled to re-find the information when I needed it.

-I was looking for chrome extensions that enable me to highlight text on websites and access the highlights from anywhere.
-There were some, but none according to my needs.
-That’s why I built Web Highlights.
+I was looking for a way to highlight text on websites and access the highlights from anywhere.
+There were some tools, but none fit my needs.
+That's why I built Web Highlights .

-Today, Me and more than 100,000 users are using online highlighter every day, and I can’t imagine my working day without the knowledge management tool.
-In this article, I want to show you how to get started and how to work most efficiently with the tool.
+Today, more than 250,000 users (including me) are using the online highlighter every day, and I can't imagine my working day without it.
+In this article, I want to show you how to get started and how to work most efficiently with the tool β from basic highlighting all the way to advanced search and filters, AI-powered summaries, and spaced repetition learning.

 Setup

-Simply click the “Add to Chrome” button in the top-right corner, and you will be redirected to a Welcome Article that will guide you through the setup process.
+Simply click the "Add to Chrome" button in the top-right corner, and you will be redirected to a Welcome Guide that will guide you through the setup process.

 First, you might want to pin the extension symbol by clicking the "Extensions" symbol in the top-right corner of your browser and clicking the "Pin" icon to have it always reachable when using it.